 Setbacks, front Car access, parking and paving within the front boundary setback should be limited in order to maximise Principle met boundary and width the opportunity for soft landscaping.
 For dwelling 1, paving is limited to the 3.1- metre crossover within the frontage.
 A tandem space is located within the frontage to dwelling 2, however, the frontage would be able to accommodate substantial landscaping.
 Private open space Residential development should provide ground level secluded private open space at the side or rear of each dwelling to avoid the need for excessive screening or high front fencing.
-Principle met Cound level secluded private open space is Incorted at the rear of each durating locarea ar nie real of caell awelling.
-Bulk & Built Residential development should: Form Ensure that the built form respects the scale of existing prevailing built form character and responds to A Principle met A site circumstances and streetscape; The site is a corner site To the north the site adjoins a driveway and brick garage.
-To the east, the site adjoins private open space to built form has been sensitively sited from the verandah, with the built form being setback in excess of 9 metres.
-Provide separation between dwellings at the upper level; A Principle met A The upper floors of dwelling 1 and 2 have a 3.91 metres separation.
-Retain spines of open space at the rear of properties to maximise landscaping opportunities and protect Principle met private secluded open space; The site is a corner site and there is no existing clear spine of open space Position more intense and higher elements of built form towards the front and centre of a site, Principle met transitioning to single storey elements to the rear of the lot.
+Principle met Ground level secluded private open space is located at the rear of each dwelling.
+Bulk & Built Residential development should: Form Principle met The site is a corner site.
+To the north, the site adjoins a driveway and brick garage.
+To the east, the site adjoins private open space to the front and a veranda hot the rear.
+The built form has been sensitively sited from the verandah, with the built form being setback in excess of 9 metres.
+Provide separation between dwellings at the upper level; Principle met The upper floors of dwelling 1 and 2 have a 3.91 metres separation.
+Retain spines of open space at the rear of properties to maximise landscaping opportunities and protect Principle met private sectuded open space; The site is a corner site and there is no existing clear spine of open space Position more intense and higher elements of built form towards the front and centre of a site, Principle met transitioning to single storey elements to the rear of the lot.
 The double storey form is predominantly located to towards the two street frontages with increased first floor setbacks from the north and east boundaries.